 If you feel like you need a little more performance from your desktop down the road, especially if you’re a gamer, desktop computers are easier to customize and upgrade than laptops.
 It is much easier to swap out a desktop’s components and add some extra RAM compared to a laptop.

-Plus, desktops are no longer behemoth towers that take up a massive amount of room.
+Plus, the best desktop computers are no longer behemoth towers that take up a massive amount of room.
 The Mac Mini put that myth to rest some time ago, and there are a lot of all-in-one desktops that don’t have a computer tower at all.
 You can also find some worthy mini computers from ASUS and Intel, which provide a solid alternative to the Mac Mini.

-Simply put, there are a lot of reasons to invest in a desktop computer in 2020:
+Simply put, there are a lot of reasons to invest in the best desktop computers of 2020:

 - Can be more affordable than laptops